Origin of Edge Currents in Chiral Active Liquids

 Across all of the geometries we considered, the chiral active liquid spontaneously developed a unidirectional persistent edge current localized along the external boundary, whose chirality matches that of the local active torque.
 Along internal boundaries, the chirality of the edge current is opposite to the locally applied torque.
 Figure \ref{fig:generic_boundaries}(a) shows some examples of generic boundaries, where the size of these confinements is two orders of magnitude larger than the size of a single dimer.

-From these microscopic equations, we can derive hydrodynamic equations and the procedure is summarized in the supplementary materials \cite{dean1996langevin, nakamura2009derivation,Irving1950}.
+From these microscopic equations, we can derive hydrodynamic equations and the procedure is summarized in the SM \cite{dean1996langevin, nakamura2009derivation,Irving1950}.
 The resulting noise-averaged equation in the incompressible limit for the velocity field $\mathbf{v}(\mathbf{r},t)$ is

 where $D_t =(\partial_t+\textbf{v}\cdot \nabla)$ is the convective derivative, and incompressibility requires $\nabla \cdot \textbf{v}=0$.
 The density $\rho$ is assumed constant, and $p$ is the pressure, $\eta_\mathrm{S},\eta_\mathrm{R}$ and $\eta_\mathrm{O}$ are the shear, rotational and odd viscosities, while $\textbf{v}^*$ is $\textbf{v}$ rotated $90^\circ$ clockwise.
 We consider these equations in two geometries, a parallel-plate confinement and a circular confinement.
 In the parallel-plate confinement, the system is periodic along the $x$-axis with length $L_x$ and bounded by two parallel walls at $y=\pm L_y/2$.
 In the circular confinement, we consider a circular wall of radius $R$.
 If an edge current is assumed, the hydrodynamic equations support an exponentially localized velocity profile tangential to the wall~\cite{Poggioli2023_Kelvin}.
 While the full solutions of the velocity profile depend on the global geometry, the tangential velocity close to the wall is